shekinahmanyi/shekinahmanyi/README.md

 - 👯 I’m looking to collaborate on Open Source Projects.

-- 💬 Ask me about my Develper's Journey(PS: It's Certainly One you will Love to Hear :)
+- 💬 Ask me about my Develper's Journey(PS:It's certainly one you will love to hear :)

 - 😄 Pronouns: Her/She